Dihedral (aeronautics): Provision of stability

 The purpose of dihedral effect is to contribute to stability in the roll axis.
 It is an important factor in the stability of the spiral mode which is sometimes called "roll stability".
 The dihedral effect does not contribute directly to the restoring of "wings level", but it indirectly helps restore "wings level" through its effect on the spiral mode of motion described below.

 Wing clearance

 Aircraft designers may increase dihedral angle to provide greater clearance between the wing tips and the runway.
-This is of particular concern with swept-wing aircraft, whose wingtips could hit the runway on rotation/touchdown.
+This is of particular concern with swept-wing aircraft, whose wingtips could otherwise hit the runway on rotation/touchdown.
+(Examples range from the early deHavilland DH-4 biplane to the modern Airbus A380 jetliner.)
 In military aircraft dihedral angle space may be used for mounting materiel and drop-tanks on wing hard points, especially in aircraft with low wings.
 The increased dihedral effect caused by this design choice may need to be compensated for, perhaps by decreasing the dihedral angle on the horizontal tail.